 Take your education on weight training and nutrition in stages, if you’re anything like me and you try to cram too much in; it becomes information overload and doesn’t get used.

-Take your time: read over the information that has been compiled here specifically for you, feel free to always come back and re-read if necessary.
+Take your time reading the information here, always feel free to come back and re-read if necessary.
 The content here is only a guide and nothing more.
-It works if you apply it, experiment, change or alter what you feel you need to in stages, be creative and have some fun along the way in your new lifestyle, and live your Dream.
+It 'works' if you apply it.
+Experiment, change or alter what you feel you need to in stages, be creative and have some fun along the way in your new lifestyle, and live your Dream.